 Once you are in the courthouse:

 The process is fast:

-- You are greeted at the desk and asked for your name and picture identification.
+- The front desk clerks will be at the desk and asked for your name and picture identification.

 - They will locate your file and have both of you sign the ledger.